 “Grab your keys; I need to show you something.”

-Fifteen minutes later, John standing outside of his car, was shaking as he looked at the complete wreck of a home in front of him.
-He had driven up and down the road trying to find the home he had seen but knew in his gut, the pile of boards, caved-in roof, and underbrush in front of him is where he had dropped the girl off.
+Fifteen minutes later, John, standing outside his car, visibly trembled as he looked at the complete wreck of a home in front of him.
+He had driven up and down the road trying to find the well-kept, inviting home he had seen last night, but he knew in his gut that the pile of boards, caved-in roof, and underbrush in front of him was where he had dropped the girl off.

 “He was mostly silent on the way back to the office, trying to wrap his mind around what he had experienced.
 Replaying the scene, he had to admit there was a strangeness about the young woman.